Let’s start with what an inverter is. An inverter is an electrical device used to convert direct current (DC) to alternating current (AC).

 Conventional generators can be heavy and bulky.
 They often require a metal frame and some wheel mechanism to move smoothly.
 They are portable, but rather inconvenient when it comes to their size and weight.

-Whereas, portable inverter generators are usually much more compact and lighter.
+Whereas, inverters are usually much more compact and lighter.
 This makes their transportation effortless.
 They are easier to pick up and can also fit comfortably in your car, boat, etc.

 3. Parallel Operation